risk-first/website/menagerie/Complexity-Risk.md

 That is, in order to move your project _somewhere new_, and make it do new things, you need to give it a push, and the more mass it has, the more **Force** you'll need to move (accelerate) it.

-You could stop here and say that the more lines of code a project contains, the higher it's mass.
+You could stop here and say that the more lines of code a project contains, the greater its mass.
 And, that makes sense, because in order to get it to do something new, you're likely to need to change more lines.

 But there is actually some underlying sense in which this is true in the real, physical world too, as discussed in this [Veritasium](https://www.youtube.com/user/1veritasium) video.
 To paraphrase: